Nursing

 Nursing Shortages in Long-Term Care

-Long-term care facilities — nursing homes, assisted living facilities, skilled nursing facilities — represent the sector most severely affected by nursing staff shortages, and the one where consequences are most directly life-altering for residents.
-These facilities operate on thin reimbursement margins (primarily Medicaid, which reimburses below cost in most states), compete poorly for nursing talent against hospitals and outpatient settings, and have historically had higher turnover rates than any other healthcare sector.
-Understaffed nursing homes have higher rates of pressure ulcers, falls, aspiration pneumonia, dehydration, and preventable hospitalizations among residents who are among the most vulnerable in the entire healthcare system.
+Long-term care facilities represent the sector most severely affected by nursing staff shortages.
+These facilities operate on thin reimbursement margins, compete poorly for nursing talent against hospitals, and have historically had higher turnover rates than any other healthcare sector.
+Understaffed nursing homes have higher rates of pressure ulcers, falls, aspiration pneumonia, dehydration, and preventable hospitalizations among the most vulnerable residents.

 The NHS and UK Nursing Shortages: A Different System, the Same Crisis

 The United Kingdom’s National Health Service (NHS) faces a nursing shortage shaped by structural factors partially distinct from the U.S. experience.
-Post-Brexit restrictions dramatically reduced the flow of European Union nurses into the NHS — a pipeline that had previously contributed a substantial share of the service’s international nursing recruits.
-NHS pay has remained uncompetitive with private sector alternatives, and early-career attrition rates are high: a significant proportion of new NHS nursing graduates leave the profession entirely within five years of qualification.
-The Royal College of Nursing (RCN) has repeatedly called for safe staffing legislation (making minimum nurse-to-patient ratios legally binding), improved pay structures, and investment in nursing education capacity — demands that mirror those of the ANA in the United States.
-Nursing students studying comparative healthcare systems will find the US-UK parallel instructive: two very different healthcare models experiencing fundamentally the same workforce crisis for largely overlapping reasons.
+Post-Brexit restrictions dramatically reduced the flow of European Union nurses into the NHS.
+NHS pay has remained uncompetitive with private sector alternatives, and early-career attrition rates are high.
+The Royal College of Nursing (RCN) has repeatedly called for safe staffing legislation, improved pay structures, and investment in nursing education capacity — demands that mirror those of the ANA in the United States.

 Solutions to the Nursing Shortage: What the Evidence Actually Supports